See (TV series): Development

-On January 10, 2018, it was announced that Apple had given the production a series order for a single eight-episode season.
+On January 10, 2018, it was announced that Apple had given the production a series order for an eight-episode season.
 The series was written by Steven Knight and directed by Francis Lawrence, both of whom also executive produced alongside Peter Chernin, Jenno Topping, and Kristen Campo.
 Production companies involved with the series consisted of Chernin Entertainment and Endeavor Content.

 Lawrence, Knight, the show's writers, and the art and prop departments worked with blindness consultants, an evolutionary biologist, and a survivalist on worldbuilding See, brainstorming about how societies would develop and function under such conditions.

 On November 7, 2019, Apple ordered a second season of the series.
-In June 2021, Apple announced the show was to be renewed for a third season.In June 2022, it was announced that the third season consisting of eight episodes would conclude the series.
-The final season premiered on August 26, 2022 and concluded on October 14, 2022.
+In June 2021, Apple announced the show was to be renewed for a third season.
+In June 2022, it was announced that the third season consisting of eight episodes would conclude the series.
+The final season premiered on August 26, 2022, and concluded on October 14, 2022.